siddhartha-gadgil/DeptWeb/_auto-seminars/2017/2017-3-13-rishideep-roy-iim-bangalore.md

 date: 2017-3-13
 speaker: "Rishideep Roy (IIM Bangalore)"
 title: "Extremes of log-correlated Gaussian fields"

-time: ""
-venue: "LH-1, Dept. of Mathematics, IISc"
+time: "LH-1, Dept. of Mathematics, IISc"
 ---
 Extreme values and entropic repulsion for two-dimensional discrete Gaussian free fields are of significant interest and have been a subject of